Nanocatalyst for refinery use

 The key catalyst driving the isomerization is a subnanometer zirconium-tungsten oxide cluster.

 A good deal of attention has been written in this column on presenting information about new catalyst systems for reducing automotive emissions.
-The main technology used is a three-way catalyst based on palladium, platinum and rhodium that simultaneously removes carbon monoxide, hydrocarbons and Nox.
+The main technology used is a three-way catalyst based on palladium, platinum and rhodium that simultaneously removes carbon monoxide, hydrocarbons and No

 The size of the catalyst seems to matter when it comes to its activity.
-In a previous TLT article, research was described that showed there is a relationship between performance and the number of palladium atoms in a cluster (1).
-The researchers found that maximum performance was seen for an emission catalyst with clusters of 20 palladium atoms.
+In a previous TLT article, research was described that showed there is a relationship between performance and the number of palladium atoms in a cluster (

 Catalysts play an important role in the manufacture of base oils and fuels.
 A key process used to boost the octane rating of gasoline is the isomerization of npentane to the branched isomer, isopentane.